-Today, San Francisco based Ethereum Classic Labs announced the implementation of the Atlantis hard fork, a major upgrade to the Ethereum Classic Blockchain (ETC).
+Today, San Francisco based Ethereum Classic Labs (etclabs.org) announced the coming implementation of the Atlantis hard fork, a major upgrade to the Ethereum Classic Blockchain (ETC).
 Atlantis adopts Ethereum’s “Byzantium” protocol upgrade on ETC.

-Atlantis is being implemented on the testnet, and it will be implemented on the mainnet at block height #8,343,000, estimated for July 1, 2019.
+*Atlantis is being implemented on the testnet, and it will be administered on the mainnet at block height #8,772,000, estimated to arrive in months ahead.
 The goal of Atlantis is to increase the functionality and stability of ETC. The upgrade also ensures compatibility with Ethereum to promote greater collaboration between the sibling blockchains.